 Mr. Heath is a proud father of two St. Pius X graduates, Hillary '09 and Abbie '12.
 He got involved with the football team when his daughter Abbie became a student athletic trainer.
-His passion for Golden Lions football and the St. Pius X community leaves his wife of 30 years, Gretchen, home alone most Friday nights.
-If you see her, tell her thank you.
-This will be his 11th year working with the football team and the sports medicine staff and he looks forward to many more!
+His passion for Golden Lions football and the St. Pius X football family keeps him busy on the football field.
+This will be his 12th year working with the football team and the sports medicine staff and he looks forward to many more!

 KENNETH R. MAUTNER, MD, TEAM DOCTOR